-- · rash, itching or hives on the skin - shortness of breath, wheezing or difficulty breathing
+- rash, itching, or hives on the skin;shortness of breath, wheezing or - difficulty breathing; • swalling of the face line tongue - swelling of the face, lips, tongue, throat or other parts of the body.

-Do not take ABILIFY after the expiry or use by date printed on the pack.

-If you take this medicine after this date has passed, it may not work as well.
+Do not take Aripiprazole GH after the expiry date printed on the pack as it may not work as well.

-Do not take ABILIFY if the packaging is torn or shows signs of tampering.
+Do not take Aripiprazole GH if the packaging is torn or show signs of tampering.
 If this is the case, return it to your pharmacist.

-If you are not sure whether you should start taking ABILIFY, talk to your doctor or pharmacist.
+If you are not sure whether you should start taking this medicine, talk to your doctor or pharmacist.